PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 ## Overview

 PathwayMatcher is a software tool writen in Java to search for pathways related to a list of proteins in Reactome.
 Current version is 1.0.
+See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki) for more information.

 ## Introduction